In March 2011, the Scientific Committee on Consumers Safety

 On 21 March 2011, Denmark notified the Commission that it had banned propyl- and butylparaben, the isoforms and salts in cosmetic products for children up to three years of age.
 On 10 October 2011.

 The concerns of the SCCP/SCCS expressed previously and reiterated in recent Opinions remain unchanged and reinforced after the evaluation of both the reproductive toxicity and the toxicokinetic studies on propylparaben recently submitted to the SCCS.
+For these reasons, the SCCS reiterates its previous conclusions and requests regarding an improvement of the data, in particular:

-a) on the exposure of humans including children to propyl- and butylparaben in cosmetic products and
+a) on the exposure of humans including children to propyl- and butylparaben in

 b) the toxicokinetics of propyl- and butylparaben in humans.